 Overall, this is a wonderful neck-snapping bunch of tracks and Outright Resistance are an act I’ll definitely make sure I don’t miss the next time I’m near where they’re playing.

-Me Vs I is out now and you can grab it on Amazon, amongst other places.
+Me Vs I is out now and you can grab it [amazon text=on Amazon&asin=B01I2OGMQQ], amongst other places.